abhaysobhanan/abhaysobhanan.github.io/_pages/about.md

     <em>
       I welcome opportunities for academic and research engagements, including invited talks, seminars, collaborations, and other scholarly activities.
-      If you’d like to explore potential opportunities, please get in touch.
+      If you are interested in discussing potential opportunities, please feel free to reach out.
     </em>
   </p>
 </section>